kishwarbd/kishwarbd.github.io/_pages/about.md

 ## News
+* [08/2025] Our paper on AI accelerator memory modeling has been accepted in [MemSys'25](https://www.memsys.io/).

 * [03/2025] Our paper on HPC cost optimization has been accepted in [JSSPP'25](https://jsspp.org/).

 * [03/2025] TPC member at [HiPC'25](https://www.hipc.org/).

-* [11/2024] Our paper on teaching parallel computing has been accepted in [EduHiPC'24](https://tcpp.cs.gsu.edu/curriculum/?q=eduHiPC24).
+* [11/2024] Our paper on teaching parallel and heterogeneous computing has been accepted in [EduHiPC'24](https://tcpp.cs.gsu.edu/curriculum/?q=eduHiPC24).

 * [10/2024] Our paper on HPC parameter autotuning has been accepted in [HiPC'24](https://www.hipc.org/).

 * [08/2024] A $600K project in collaboration with NMSU was funded by NSF.

-* [06/2024] Our paper on HPC job scheduling simulation has been accepted in [WSC'24](https://meetings.informs.org/wordpress/wsc2024/).

 ## Selected Publications ([Full List](https://kishwarbd.github.io/publications/))

+* Md.
+Azahar Alam, Nandakishore Santhi and Kishwar Ahmed, “Scalable Analytical Memory Modeling of AI Accelerators,” at [MemSys 2025](https://www.memsys.io/).

 * Abrar Hossain, Abubeker Abdurahman, Mohammad A. Islam, and Kishwar Ahmed, “Power-Aware Scheduling for Multi-Center HPC Electricity Cost Optimization,” at [JSSPP 2025](https://jsspp.org/).